 Here’s a look at four simple ways to get the most out of your guided tour.

-While many of the sights, meals, and activities you will experience on your trip are included in your adventure, each itinerary offers a variety of additional, optional excursions to choose from.
-These activities generally carry an additional fee, but offer an opportunity to experience something unique at a special group rate.
+While many of the sights, meals and activities you will experience on your trip are included in your adventure, each itinerary offers a variety of additional, optional excursions to choose from.
+These activities generally carry an additional fee but offer an opportunity to experience something unique at a special group rate.
 Optional excursions can include anything from a meal at a family-run winery in Italy to an evening cruise along the Seine in Paris.

 We recommend reviewing the list of optional experiences for your trip well in advance to come up with a plan and maximize your free time.
 And if you find that you’re undecided on a particular activity or experience, it’s okay to wait and ask your travel director for advice at the beginning of your trip.

 Another way to get the most out of your travel budget is to consider adding an additional night or two either at the beginning or end of your guided tour.
-This is an especially good idea for travelers looking to spend more time in a particular destination or even to recover from jet lag before their tour begins.
+This is an especially good idea for travelers looking to spend more time in a particular destination or recover from jet lag before their tour begins.

-Flying into the first destination on your tour a day or two in advance will also give you some wiggle room in case something unexpected should occur, such as a flight delay, cancellation or lost baggage.
+Flying into the first destination on your tour a day or two in advance will also give you some wiggle room in case something unexpected should occur, such as a flight delay, cancellation, or lost baggage.
 And whether you spend your extra time sightseeing or simply relaxing and adjusting to your new time zone, you’ll be able to move at your own pace before the start of your trip.

-If you’re interested in extending your trip, be sure to talk about it with your Travel Specialist as they may be able to assist you in making your travel arrangements and even offer reduced rates at specific hotels where you’ll be staying on tour.
+If you’re interested in extending your trip, be sure to talk about it with your Travel Specialist, as they may be able to assist you in making your travel arrangements and even offer reduced rates at specific hotels where you’ll be staying on tour.